kimhart/Brew-Hub-Wiki/README.md

 # Project 2: BrewHub Wiki

 ## Description
 Welcome to BrewHub, an interactive wiki for brewers and beer lovers alike.
-This full-stack allows users to read, write and edit shared articles surrounding craft beer culture.
+This full-stack app allows users to read, write and edit shared articles surrounding craft beer culture.

 ## Check it out!